I Hate Mowing the Yard

 Plantain

-The plantain is growing in swirly clumps.
 You can identify plantain by the veins that run parallel from stem to tip.
 The veins are especially visible if you turn the leaf upside down.

 The veins on plantain run parallel, from stem to tip.

-There are also clumps of curly dock.
 If you have trouble telling curly dock from plantain, turn the leaves over and check the veins underneath.
 You'll see the difference right away.

-Curly dock leaf veins
+The underside of a Curly dock leaf

 Yellow or curly dock has wavy leaves.

-Curly dock leaves have wavy edges as the leaves get larger.
 Sometimes the clumps look kind of reddish or purplish in the early spring.

-Curly dock in early spring
+A clump of Curly dock in early spring

 Yellow or curly dock